justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 ## 5. Results

 &emsp; This section is split into two parts.
 First, in §5.1, I detail training a network which only models a fixed board position.
 Next, in §5.2, I describe training a more general network which does not require the board to be fixed.
 Note that the average number of turns to win reported during training are slightly higher than my estimation, as MCTS is enabled, adding randomness to the network's gameplay.
+All training was done on an Intel i9-13900K processor (24 cores), because training on a GPU would have been actually slower due to the lack of parallelism in my code.

 ##### 5.1 A fixed board network